 Our findings are consistent with the literature available, which explains the qualities of a good supervisor.
 Most researchers globally seem to have a similar view on characteristics of a successful supervision.
 The kind of mentorship we provide to our students seem to have a positive effect as evidenced through the students' statements quoted in the discussion.
 It is motivating to note that what we do to mentor and support our students, is also what they note and appreciate.
 The need for group supervision was also identified as a tool to provide opportunities for sharing ideas.
 Also important is that while we monitor the progress of our students' research progress, we try to also develop them as future researchers.
 It might also be useful for the supervisors to have a thesis/dissertation outline available specifically for the School of Education.
 The study concludes that as supervisors, our methods of supervision are helpful, even though we need to improve on certain areas, for example, the turnaround time in providing feedback, even if we may have other responsibilities.

 We are of the opinion that more needs to be done to empower supervisors about research supervision skills.
-The study concludes that as supervisors, our methods of supervision are helpful, even though we need to improve on certain areas.
-We are of the opinion that the study has implications for further research that will focus on experienced supervisors who are also senior academics.
+We also think that the study has implications for further research that will focus on experienced supervisors who are also senior academics.
 Such a study should focus on their supervision strategies and their impact on students' completion of their studies.